A Class of Time-Energy Uncertainty Relations for Time-dependent Hamiltonians: Introduction and overview of the results

 Similar to the position-momentum uncertainty relation (PMUR), the time-energy uncertainty relation (TEUR) is a property of the conjugacy of the Fourier transform variables time and frequency and of the quantum relationship between energy and frequency.
 But unlike the PMUR, the TEUR cannot be derived from any commutator relation, due to the lack of a well-defined time operator in quantum mechanics.
 As a consequence, the interpretation of the TEUR is not as simple as that of the PMUR and has lead to serious misinterpretations~\cite{peres2006quantum}.

 The uncertainty relation between energy and time in nonrelativistic quantum mechanics was derived~\cite{Mandelshtam,Fleming} as the time it takes for a state with given energy spread to decay as measured through the rate of change of the expectation value of some observable.
-There are also other time energy relations expressing the least time it takes for the system under investigation to evolve into an orthogonal state in terms of the energy and energy spread of the system~\cite{margolus1998maximum,Brody, Deffner,Russell}.
+Anandan and Aharonov~\cite{AnandanAharonov} have also applied geometric methods to quantum evolution to obtain certain TEUR for time-dependent Halmiltonians.
+There are also other time energy relations expressing the least time it takes for the system under investigation to evolve into an orthogonal state in terms of the energy and energy spread of the system~\cite{margolus1998maximum,Brody, Deffner,Russell}, .
+See~\cite{Dodonov,DeffnerCampbell} for some recent reviews of the various TEURs and their derivations and interpretation as quantum speed limits.

-In this paper we derive different sets of TEURs directly from the Schr\"odinger equation for time-dependent Hamiltonians in the general case.
+In this paper we derive different sets of TEURs directly from the Schr\"odinger equations for time-dependent Hamiltonians in the general case.
 Our employed method of derivation as well as the results are new and different to those in the existing literature.
+It is important to note that only the initial states and the Halmiltionians, and neither the instantaneous eigenstates nor the full time-dependent wave functions, which would demand a full solution for a time-dependent Hamiltonian, are required for our time-energy relations.
+This hallmark enables wider applicability and usefulness of our TEURs.